 High-Quality Estate Planning and Administration Attorneys

-A large portion of estates and inheritances today consist of tax-deferred retirement accounts, including IRAs and 401(k)s.
-Because of this, planning for the tax-conscious distribution of retirement benefits is an essential aspect of estate planning.
+A large portion of estates and inheritances today consist of tax-deferred retirement accounts.
+This includes IRAs and 401(k)s.
+Hence, planning for the tax-conscious distribution of retirement benefits has become an essential aspect of estate planning.
 Unlike most inherited property, retirement accounts are subject to income tax.
-That is because retirement accounts represent income that has not yet been taxed.
-Once the person with the retirement account passes away (the decedent), the beneficiaries of the account generally must pay tax on the amounts they withdraw from the retirement fund.
-It is important to consult with an experienced Danville Beneficiary Services for Retirement Accounts Attorney to develop a plan for the receipt of retirement benefits.
+That happens because retirement accounts represent income that has not yet been taxed.
+Beneficiaries of a retirement fund generally must pay tax on the amounts they withdraw from the fund.
+Consult with an experienced Danville Beneficiary Services for Retirement Accounts Attorney.
+They can help you develop a plan for the receipt of retirement benefits.

 Representation for Surviving Spouses Obtaining Retirement Accounts

-Our estate lawyers at Temmerman, Cilley & Kohlmann, LLP offer advice and representation to beneficiaries inheriting retirement accounts.
-A primary goal for most beneficiaries is to defer income taxes on retirement accounts for as long as possible.
-The taxation of distributions after the death of the decedent depends on whether the retirement account is a tax-deferred account and whether a spouse is a beneficiary; whether there is another “designated beneficiary,” which may be a trust; whether estates, charities, or business entities, which are not considered designated beneficiaries under the law, are named beneficiaries; and whether there are multiple beneficiaries.
+Our estate lawyers at Temmerman, Cilley & Kohlmann, LLP advise and represent beneficiaries inheriting retirement accounts.
+A primary goal for most beneficiaries aims to defer income taxes on retirement accounts for as long as possible.
+The taxation of distributions after the death of the decedent depends on whether:

-If the decedent names their spouse as the primary beneficiary, the surviving spouse has the option of rolling over the retirement account into their own IRA or retirement plan.
-The spouse may then defer withdrawals from the account until age 70 1/2, when all taxpayers must begin to withdraw a required minimum distribution (RMD) annually.
-Non-spousal beneficiaries may spread distributions over a five-year period or they may open a “beneficiary IRA” and take minimum distributions over a lifetime.
+The decedent may name their spouse as the primary beneficiary.
+Then the surviving spouse has the option of rolling over the retirement account into their own IRA or retirement plan.
+The spouse may defer withdrawals from the account until age 70 1/2.
+At that age, all taxpayers must begin to withdraw a required minimum distribution (RMD) annually.
+Non-spousal beneficiaries may spread distributions over a five-year period.
+They also may open a “beneficiary IRA” and take minimum distributions over a lifetime.

-Our retirement services attorneys examine the situation and advise beneficiaries on the best methods to preserve retirement accounts and defer tax consequences given the circumstances.
-We assist with all aspects of retirement accounts for the benefit of beneficiaries:
+Our retirement services attorneys examine the situation.
+We advise beneficiaries on the best methods to preserve retirement accounts and defer tax consequences given the circumstances.
+We also assist with all aspects of retirement accounts for the benefit of beneficiaries:

 Danville attorneys protecting the rights and interests of beneficiaries in retirement accounts